mitexleo/fediroma/docs/docs/installation/otp_en.md

     systemctl enable akkoma
     ```

 If everything worked, you should see Akkoma-FE when visiting your domain.
-If that didn't happen, try reviewing the installation steps, starting Akkoma in the foreground and seeing if there are any errrors.
+If that didn't happen, try reviewing the installation steps, starting Akkoma in the foreground and seeing if there are any errors.

 {! support.include !}